spraakbanken/swell-project/OLD VERSION Correction-annotation_guidelines-and-codebook.md

-# SweLL correction annotation guidelines
+# SweLL correction annotation guidelines (Old version by Julia and Mats, renamed by Lisa when replaced by new version)

 ## Motivation and purpose